-Car rental can eat up a huge chunk of your vacation budget.
-Let Travel Hack Traveling Mom Dia Adams show you easy tricks and tips to save big on rental cars.
+We here at Traveling Mom understand that a car rental can eat up a huge chunk of your vacation budget.
+Fortunately, there’s no need to break the bank when you get behind the wheel.
+Let Travel Hack Traveling Mom show you how to save on your car rental.

 Before I start, I ask a simple question: Do I have the ability to rent off-airport?
 If the answer is yes, I go directly to Enterprise Rent-A-Car.
 9 times out of 10, any savings I am able to finagle at other sites are eaten up by unavoidable airport concession fees.
 Enterprise also has frequent sales, especially on weekends.